How to Unzip Files in Linux

 replace wordpress/xmlrpc.php? [y]es, [n]o, [A]ll, [N]one, [r]ename:

-If you want to overwrite existing files without prompting, use the -o option:
+If you want to overwrite existing files without being prompted, use the -o option:

 unzip -o filename.zip

 Use this option with caution.
-If you made any changes to the files, the changes are lost.
+If you previously made any changes to the files, the changes are lost.
+In automation, -o is convenient, but it can overwrite files silently.

 Unzip a ZIP File Without Overwriting Existing Files

-In this case, use the -n option which forces unzip to skip the extraction of a file that already exists:
+In this scenario, use the -n option, which instructs unzip to skip the extraction of a file if it already exists in the target directory:

 unzip -n filename.zip